gayusri-ds/Carbon-Emission-Forecasting/README.md

-# Carbon Emission Analysis and Prediction
+# Carbon Emission Analysis and Forecasting

 ## Overview
 This project encompasses data preprocessing, exploratory data analysis (EDA), and comparison of three different models for carbon emission prediction.
 The goal is to understand emission trends and identify the most effective predictive model.
 The dataset used for analysis is obtained from Kaggle and is stored in the file `emissions.csv`.